SoftwareAG/c8y-releasenotes/content/release-10-16-0/announcements-10-16-0.md

 The following APIs have been removed without any replacement:

 * `GET /measurement/measurements/{id}`
-* `DEL /measurements/measurement/getById`
+* `DEL /measurements/measurement/{id}`

 The following API is no longer supported:

 * `DEL /measurements/measurement/`

-Instead, a time-to-live configuration or retention rules can be used to remove expired measurements data from the Operational Store.
+Instead, retention rules can be used to remove expired measurements data from the Operational Store.

 ### Security changes